techborder/wp/wp-content/themes/spasalon/readme.txt

 It has a pixel perfect design that's great for any beauty salon, health related websites who wants a new look for their site.
 Three page templates Blog, Full Widht Page and Contact Page.

 Spasalon has very creatively designed home page.
-Author: Priyanshu Mittal, Shahid Mansuri, Vibhor Purandare and Akhilesh Nagar.
+Author: Priyanshu Mittal, Shahid Mansuri, Vibhor Purandare, hari maliya and Akhilesh Nagar.

 The CSS, XHTML and design is released under GPL: